 NFL 2018: Questions abound, from anthems to rule changes

-NEW YORK (AP) — Rules changes and U.S. anthem demonstrations seem to have people inside and outside the NFL obsessed as the opening kickoff of the season approaches.
+NEW YORK (AP) — Rules changes and national anthem demonstrations seem to have folks inside and outside the NFL obsessed as the opening kickoff of the season approaches.

-Yes, the Super Bowl champion Eagles and Atlanta Falcons will open things on Thursday in Philadelphia.
-What many people wonder: Will there be any social injustice protests during “The Star-Spangled Banner?”
-And will players, coaches and officials have a handle on the adjustment to use of the helmet in making a hit.
+Yes, the Super Bowl champion Eagles and Atlanta Falcons will open things on Thursday night in Philadelphia.
+What many folks wonder: Will there be any social injustice protests during “The Star-Spangled Banner?”
+And if players, coaches and officials will have a handle on the adjustment to use of the helmet in making a hit.

 Not to mention the new kickoff rules and, at last, a catch rule that seems to make sense.

-Those are enough issues to grab attention away from Philly’s quarterback situation, as well as the progress of the five first-round quarterback draft choices expected to make their debuts sooner or later.
+Those are enough issues to grab attention away from Philly’s quarterback situation, as well as the progress of the five first-round QB draft choices expected to make their debuts sooner or later.

 Or from the return from injuries of Aaron Rodgers, J.J.
 Watt, Richard Sherman, Deshaun Watson, David Johnson and Odell Beckham Jr., to name a few.